mspielberg/factorio-miniloader/README.md

     * Instant Deconstruction leaves behind hidden inserters (fix is WIP).
 * Miniloaders don't necessarily appear correctly in blueprints.

+## Ultimate Belts Caveats and Warnings

+__Ultimate Belts support is in BETA state.__

+There appear to be Factorio core engine limitations when inserters pull from belts faster than 5x yellow speed.

+Miniloaders at "Ultra fast" and faster speeds use vanilla loader entities to give full throughput when interacting with chests and other containers.

+They will _not_ give full throughput when loading cargo wagons.

+Filter miniloaders for these speeds are disabled, and circuit control is broken.
+Do not upgrade miniloaders to these speeds if you are using circuit control.

+Use with due caution and at your own risk to your factory.

 ## Acknowledgements